gregfelice/emacs-dx/emacs-dx.md

 I'm collecting perspectives in a document that I hope to share and refine with community members.

-Would you mind meeting for 30 minutes?
-I'd love to ask you a few questions and understand your point of view on this subject.

 ## Vision

 **For software developers that have jobs to do**